JJSax/BIM/ReadMe.md

 <br>
 ![CrafterManager](https://github.com/DragonVoyageur/BIM/assets/158514173/80702b5d-2cf1-4df5-91a5-36b64452575c)
 <br>
+You can also middle click on a recipe to bring up a more detailed menu to craft a precise amount.
+<br> <br>
 To create a recipe you place the recipe items in the 3x3 solts in the top left of the Turtle's inentory, then place the crafting output in the bottom right of the inventory, click save to save the recipe named as the output item.
 <br>
 ![CraftingGuide](https://github.com/DragonVoyageur/BIM/assets/158514173/adf00bbe-d5ea-488b-afbd-16094951d5a9)